Mazzi Wilkins: Winnipeg Blue Bombers

 Wilkins signed with the Winnipeg Blue Bombers of the CFL on June 22, 2021.
 He was released on July 27, 2021.

 Arizona Cardinals

 On September 22, 2021, the Arizona Cardinals signed Wilkins to their practice squad.
 He was released on September 29, 2021.

 Baltimore Ravens

 On October 4, 2021, the Baltimore Ravens signed Wilkins to their practice squad.

 Philadelphia Stars

-On February 22, 2022, the Philadelphia Stars selected Wilkins in the 10th round of the inaugural draft of the newly revived USFL, He was taken as the 18th overall cornerback selected.
+On February 22, 2022, the Philadelphia Stars selected Wilkins in the 10th round of the inaugural draft of the newly revived United States Football League, He was taken as the 18th overall cornerback selected.

+Wilkins was placed on the team's injured reserve list on May 18, 2023.

+He became a free agent after the 2023 season.